ObinnaNdbs/Mars_Rover/Assembly/software_setup.md

 - **Install Navio2 Drivers**: Navigate to [Emlid Documentation](https://docs.emlid.com/navio2/) to download and install the necessary drivers and software for the Navio2.

 ### 3. Network Configuration:
 - **Configure Wi-Fi**: Edit the `wpa_supplicant.conf` on the SD card to include your Wi-Fi network details.
 This file can be accessed by inserting the SD card into a computer and navigating to the boot partition.
+If use Putty to set up the Raspberry Pi internally later, the labtop and Rasbperry Pi need to be on the same WIFI.

   ```plaintext
   network={